Lawani-EJ/Magic_mouse/README.md

 - Even with a need to swap a sensor is not a problem as it is as easy as to just pop it out and try a different one.
 Feeling adventurous with a new configuration?
 The breadboard encourages quick and easy circuit modifications.
 - With the breadboard as your canvas, bringing your ideas to life becomes a breeze, allowing you to test, build, and refine your electronics projects with ease.

+## JumpWires:
+Jumper wires are simply the electrical bridges that bring your circuit to life.
+These short, flexible wires are the workhorses of the breadboard, each boasting connectors at both ends for seamless integration.
+This flexibility is crucial for circuit organization.
+By assigning specific colors to different voltage levels or functions, you can quickly identify potential issues immediately.
+It is vital for connecting various components on your breadboard.
+These short, flexible wires come with connectors at both ends, allowing you to easily plug them into the breadboard holes

 <!--
 ## Included Features